yyou/tmall-aspnet/README.md

-This is a demo project to create similar web pages in the e-Commerce website http://www.tmall.com with  html/css/js.
+This project is based on the [tmall project](https://github.com/yyou/tmall.git)

-We will use jQuery and Twitter Bootstrap as well.
+A ASP.NET MVC project is added and the original html files will moved to the Views folder.

-NOTE: All the stuff in this repository is for study purpose ONLY.
+Again, all the stuff in this repository is for study purpose ONLY.

 After checking out this repository, run